python/cpython/Doc/c-api/object.rst

 .. c:function:: PyObject* PyObject_CallNoArgs(PyObject *callable)

    Call a callable Python object *callable* without any arguments.
+It is the most efficient way to call a callable Python object without any argument.

    Return the result of the call on success, or raise an exception and return *NULL* on failure.